LukeSutor/React-Basketball-Site/README.md

-# React Basketall Stats App
+# React Basketall Stats Site
-App to store basketball stats and/or videos made using the MERN stack.
+Website to store basketball stats made using the MERN stack.
+MongoDB backend and database mixed with a React-Redux frontend.